dominant-strategies/quai-docusaurus/docs/participate/mining/miner-overview.md

 ---
 title: Miner Overview
-description: Overview of the implemenation of a Quai Network Miner.
+description: Overview of the implemenation of a Quai Network GPU Miner.
 hide_table_of_contents: false
 sidebar_position: 1
+keywords:
+  - gpu miner
+  - merged mining
+  - latency
 ---

 A miner is a computer performing complex mathematical calculations, known as hashing, in a competition to add the next block to a Quai blockchain.
 These ongoing competitions allow the network to reach consensus through the hierarchical longest chain rule (HLCR).
 Quai Network utilizes merged mining, which allows each miner to secure three Quai blockchains simultaneously.
 Further, Quai miners self-select the contexts they wish to mine, incentivizing reduced network latency via topological organization.